 On P534L32 (CID #8133):

-The AP shall set the LDPC Extra Symbol Segment field in the Common Info field of the Trigger frame to 1 if the calculations described in the EHT MU PPDU encoding process indicate the need for an LDPC extra symbol segment for any LDPC encoded user solicited by the AP for an EHT TB PPDU transmission.
+The AP shall set the LDPC Extra Symbol Segment field in the Common Info field of the Trigger frame to 1 if the condition in step d) of LDPC encoding process described in 36.3.13.3.5 (Encoding process for an EHT MU PPDU) is met for at least one LDPC encoded user solicited by the AP for an EHT TB PPDU transmission.

 NOTE—The AP might set the LDPC Extra Symbol Segment field to 1 regardless of the value derived from the calculations.
-The AP might select a value for the Pre-FEC Padding Factor field that differs from that derived from the calculations described in the EHT MU encoding process.
+The AP might select a value for the Pre-FEC Padding Factor field that differs from that derived from the calculations described in 36.3.13.3.5 (Encoding process for an EHT MU PPDU).